Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 An existing solar inverter will have its own MPPT controller built in, so removing the solar inverter means that the DC system has to have an MPPT charge controller built in, which adds to the cost.
 Also, a simple one way DC to AC inverter is cheaper to make than a hybrid inverter that is designed to generate AC from the battery, and also convert AC to DC to charge the battery from the grid.

 The net result of this is that AC coupled systems are cheaper to make and cheaper to install.
 They are also slightly more efficient if most of your electricity is used during the day when solar energy is available.

-In an AC coupled system, during the daytime, the solar panel DC current has to pass once through the solar inverter to be converted to AC (with the attendant losses associated with DC to AC conversion), and then is used in-house, or to charge the battery, or is exported to the grid, with no battery charge/discharge losses involved.
+In an AC coupled system, during the daytime, the solar panel DC current has to pass once through the solar inverter to be converted to AC, and then is used in-house, or to charge the battery, or is exported to the grid, with no battery charge/discharge losses involved.
 At night, however, the energy used is retrieved from the battery via the battery inverter, so this solar generated electricity has passed through two inverters, an AC-DC battery charger, and includes battery charge/discharge losses.

-I would refer those of you who are in the VPP, or who are contemplating purchasing a Tesla Powerwall 2 battery, to read my article An Engineer's Choice for the Next Stage of the VPP.
-In this article I detail how Tesla has provided an elegant solution to overcome the problem of AC coupled battery systems failing during a prolonged outage.
+I would refer those of you who are in the VPP, or who are contemplating purchasing a Tesla Powerwall 2 battery, to read my articles VPP Solar Battery Costs Money To Run - An Engineer's Case Study and An Engineer's Choice for the Next Stage of the VPP.
+In these articles, I detail the economics of adding a solar battery and how Tesla has provided an elegant solution to the problem that AC coupled battery systems do not provide sustained energy during a prolonged outage.

 Please see my profile if you’d like to learn more about other articles I have written on solar energy and my participation in AGL’s Virtual Power Plant solar battery storage program.